bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 Fran is a particularly tough choice because her stats are lower than everyone elses so no jobs are particularly suited for her over any other.
 This is why I felt Red Mage made the most sense with her as that class typically is known for being a "jack of all trades but master of none".
 Turns out that Red Mage or Black Mage is an ideal choice for the **Ward of the Wood** challenge.
 Of course, there are other ways to handle this challenge that people have discussed in the achievement's comments and I'll bring them up there.

 ***TODO***: If I see any other potential gotchas with achievements and the jobs, write about them here.

+### Bazaar

+The bazaar functions on providing items for purchase based on the loot items sold.
+Selling loot is a primary means of earning gil but has a hidden effect of being accumulated by the bazaar until enough loot is collected to unlock an item for purchase.

+A byproduct of this process is that when an item is *purchased* in the bazaar, all of the loot sold is **consumed**.
+For example, let's look at two bazaar goods sold that require the Earth Stone loot:
+- The Iron-forged Blade (which is an Iron Sword) requires selling the following loot:
+  - 3 Iron Scraps
+  - 2 Foul Flesh
+  - 3 Earth Stone
+- The Unassuming Surcoat (which is a set of Chromed Leathers) requires selling:
+  - 2 Wolf Pelt
+  - 1 Earth Stone
+- If the player sells a bunch of Iron Scraps, Foul Flesh, and Wolf Pelts, let's say 10 of each, nothing would be unlocked in the bazaar.
+- Once the player sells 2 Earth Stones, the Unassuming Surcoat becomes unlocked for purchase in the bazaar.
+- If the player purchases the Unassuming Surcoat, the items used to unlock this bazaar good are now consumed!
+All 10 Wolf Pelts and the 2 Earth Stones are no longer in stock.
+  - If the player now wants to unlock the Iron-forged Blade, they have to gather 3 Earth Stone now, because the initial 2 were used up.
+- However, if the bazaar good is unlocked but **NOT** purchased, the loot is not yet consumed!
+  - If the player were to find and sell one more Earth Stone, the Iron-forged Blade will become available for purchase in the bazaar as well.
+  - With both unlocked, you can purchase both.
+The bazaar goods share the overlapping loot required to unlock them.
+Once both are unlocked, if one is purchased, the other remains unlocked for purchase as well.
+- This particular aspect of the bazaar can be leveraged to make the creation of the best equipment in the game easier.
+  - One of the big examples of this is how the Kumbha/Masamune I and Tournesol, two of the best weapons in the game, are unlocked in the bazaar:
+    - Kumbha/Masamune I requires selling 2 Gemsteel, 3 Orichalcum, and 2 Mallet.
+    - Tournesol requires selling 3 Gemsteel, 3 Empyreal Soul, and 3 Serpentarius.
+    - Gemsteel is not something that can be gathered from stealing or dropping from enemies!
+It is a bazaar good, sold as Matchless Metal, that requires selling 1 Scarletite, 2 Damascus Steel, and 2 Hell-Gate's Flame.
+    - As an example, the efficient thing to do is to unlock BOTH of these weapons at once by only selling 3 Gemsteel rather than 5.
+It is much easier to gather only 3 Scarletite for the Gemsteel, for example.

+I *highly* recommend checking out the [Comprehensive Bazaar Guide by Tirpitz](https://steamcommunity.com/sharedfiles/filedetails/?id=1293521534), especially the section on Tips and Vendoring Trick for a more detailed explanation and guidance on how the bazaar works.
+My discussion above is a simplification of how the system works by Tirpitz721 nails the fine points really well.

+- Here is the list of loot you should hold on to until you have the quantities you need to unlock multiple bazaar items:
+  - Arcana
+  - High Arcana
+  - Damascus Steel
+  - Serpent Eye
+  - Moon Ring
+  - Feystone
+  - Soul Powder
+  - Scarletite
+  - Adamantite
+  - Sickle-Blade
+  - Hell-Gate's Flame
+  - Empyreal Soul
+  - Mallet
+  - Gemsteel
+  - Orichalcum
+  - Soul Powder (only sell 1 at a time)
+  - Soul of Thamasa (only sell 1 at a time)
+  - Serpent Eye (need 6 total; only sell 2 at a time)
+  - Snake Skin (need 12 total; only sell 4 at a time)
+  - Wargod's Band (need 6 total; only sell 2 at a time)
+- The following loot should only be sold one at a time for their repeatable bazaar packs:
+  - Rainbow Egg: repeatable Hi-Potion Pack
+  - Behemoth Steak: repeatable X-Potion Pack
+  - Demon's Sigh: repeatable Vaccine Pack
+  - Eye of the Hawk: repeatable Chronos Tear Pack
+- This loot should not be sold as they provide a use for other things and don't unlock any bazaar goods:
+  - Teleport Stones

+### Hunt Club

+***TODO***: Update this below with my findings after I have done this, but it looks like have the gist of how this works down based on the research.

+The Hunt Club side quest is able to be started once you have completed Draklor Laboratory.
+I recommend starting after you have completed the game and no longer have to worry about level caps.

+At the Hunter's Camp in Phon Coast, speak the the Huntmaster to get your first mark to hunt.
+Once you defeat the beast and get it's trophy, the Huntmaster will let you in the club and hunt other trophy game.
+There are a total of 30 trophy game to hunt which only appear once.
+You can also distribute the trophies to one of three bangaa: Atak, Blok, and Stok.
+The number of trophies that each of the three gets will determine the types of equipment that is available for purchase at the Shifty-Eyed Man's store.
+Atak is (if you could guess from the name) focused on weapons, Blok is for armor, and Stok is for accessories.

+The problem here: There are achievements for receiving a gift from the three bangaa and achievements for purchasing five specific items in the Hunt Club's shop (one is actually two items).
+So, how do we get all of these achievements?

+To get the gift achievements, you must give at least 16 trophies to one of the bangaa, dole out the other 14, and then speak to the Huntmaster.
+Additionally, you can ONLY get one gift.
+This means that you will need to save scum, giving 16 to the one that provides the item you don't want to hang onto, then reset, give 16 to another bangaa, and finally do that one more time for the gear you want to keep..

+As for the items in the shop, here are the requirements for each achievement required item:
+- Masamune: 30 to Atak and purchase for 700,000 gil
+- Nihopalaoa: 30 to Stok and purchase for 360,000 gil
+- Grand Armor: 30 to Blok and buy for 162,000 gil
+- Genji Gloves: 15 to Stok, 5 to Atak and Blok and buy for 447,000 gil
+- Zodiac Spear and Zodiac Escutcheon: 10 trophies to each and buy for 999,999 gil

+Okay, so this definitely means that save scumming is required to get them all in one playthrough.
+The question is, once you start, can you go get all of the trophy game before turning any of them in?
+It looks like that is case.
+Once the first trophy game is defeated and you speak to the Huntmaster once more, you can then hunt the remaining game and collect all the trophies.
+At that point, distribute as you wish to get the achievements, resetting until you finish with the final achievement of this group and have the gear that you actually want to keep.

 ### Sky Pirate's Den Notes